sizebay/kikaha/README.md

-# Undertow Standalone Extensions
+# Kikaha

-Undertow Standalone Extensions was developed with two core ideas in mind:
+Kikaha is a micro container writen over the fast Undertow core. was developed with two core ideas in mind:
-- provide a set of extensions to structure and initialize your application without writing a bunch of bootstraping lines of code
+- provides a lightweight micro container (written over the powerful undertow core), as alternative environment to to run web applications
-- provides a lightweight micro container (written over the powerful undertow core), as alternative environment to to run web applications.
+- provide a set of undertow extensions to structure and initialize your application without writing a bunch of bootstraping lines of code, making easier to develop embedded applications

 ## Who is it for?
-Undertow Standalone Extensions is for you if one of the bellow statements are true for your needs:
+Kikaha is for you if one of the bellow statements are true for your needs:
 - A full featured Web Container (like JBoss, Wildfly, GlassFish, etc) is considered overwhelming for my software needs
 - Servlet API is a boring development environment
 - My SaaS application is changing to a micro-services architecture